Transverse and longitudinal waves

 Transverse: peaks/troughs perpendicular to motion.
 Longitudinal: compressions/rarefactions along motion.

-Both types share wavelength, frequency, amplitude, speed.
+Both types share the features wavefront, wavelength, frequency, crest (peak), trough, amplitude and wave speed.

 Drawing.